requestmethod/tailwind-plugin-css-themes/README.md

 # Overview

-Tailwind CSS doesn't support themes by default, but they offer a "[dark mode](https://tailwindcss.com/docs/dark-mode)" feature.
-This is a utility for specifying dark mode styles, not creating themes.
-This plugin aims to simplify adding themes with semantic color names that can be updated by passing in theme CSS classes to override styles.
+Tailwind offers a "[dark mode](https://tailwindcss.com/docs/dark-mode)" feature, but that's not a true design system theme.
+CSS variable theming simplifies color management and developer experience by mapping semantic color names to existing design system color scales.
+Changing a theme becomes as simple as changing one CSS classes.

 ### Tailwind CSS "theming" with Dark Mode